 Need for Effective Post-Remission Strategies

-Despite decades of investigation, optimal maintenance strategies for the management of AML are lacking, and there are insufficient data to support routine maintenance therapy.
+Despite decades of investigation, optimal strategies in AML maintenance therapy are lacking, and there are insufficient data to support routine maintenance therapy.
 While the introduction of targeted therapies applied in combination with chemotherapy has improved the CR rate, the rate of relapse has remained unchanged, a fact that points to the most common cause of treatment failure in the post-consolidation setting.
 It is critical to consider that maintenance therapy is associated with increasing costs, exposure to long-term drug toxicity, and impaired quality of life.
 Moreover, there is the risk of overtreating a subset of patients who might have been cured with induction and consolidation therapy, which underlines the importance of defining the patient population that will benefit from receiving maintenance therapy.
 There is an urgent need to identify effective post-remission strategies, with the aim of improving DFS and OS.